Scale your clusterEstimated reading time: 4 minutes

 When joining a node to a cluster you can specify its role: manager or worker.

-Manager nodes are responsible for cluster management functionality and dispatching tasks to worker nodes.
-Having multiple manager nodes allows your cluster to be highly-available and tolerate node failures.
+Manager nodes are responsible for swarm management functionality and dispatching tasks to worker nodes.
+Having multiple manager nodes allows your swarm to be highly-available and tolerate node failures.

 Worker nodes receive and execute your services and applications.
 Having multiple worker nodes allows you to scale the computing capacity of your cluster.

 When deploying Docker Trusted Registry in your cluster, you deploy it to a worker node.